jhliu17/nntool/docs/documentation/slurm.md

-# Create a Python function to be executed on Slurm
+# Wrap a Python function to be executed on Slurm

 ::: nntool.slurm.config
     options: